PieMC-Dev/PieMC/CONTRIBUTING.md

 # Contributing Guidelines

-👍🎉 Thank you for your interest in contributing to our Minecraft Bedrock server software project!
+👍🎉 Thank you for your interest in contributing to PieMC, our Minecraft Bedrock server software project!
 We welcome contributions from developers like you to make this project even better.
 To ensure a smooth and collaborative experience for everyone, please take a moment to review the following guidelines.

 ## How to Contribute